Korean Tour

 The Korean Tour is a men's professional golf tour run by the Korea Professional Golfers' Association (KPGA) of South Korea.
 In 2011, it had total prize money of about US$14 million.

+History

 Professional golf in Korea dates back to the mid 20th century.
 The Korean Professional Golf Championship and the Korean Open were launched in 1958 and the KPGA was founded in 1963.
 Various other tournaments were created over the following decades.

 The KPGA's tours serve as feeders for richer tours around the world.
 Substantial numbers of Korean golfers have played on the Asian Tour and the Japan Golf Tour, and a few have made it onto the PGA Tour or the European Tour.
 Notable examples include Yang Yong-eun, who was the first Korean to win a men's major golf championship, and K. J. Choi, the first Korean-born PGA Tour winner whose most notable win was the 2011 Players Championship.